-My recipe for homemade Air Fryer or Stovetop Chilli Chicken is much lighter and healthier than the original deep-fried version.
+This homemade Air Fryer or Stovetop Chilli Chicken recipe is much lighter and healthier than the restaurant-style deep-fried version.
 Yet just as flavor-packed with ginger, garlic, fresh and dried chilis, vinegar, and soy.
 Packing in more fresh veggies and skipping the deep-frying makes this a very family-friendly meal.

-A restaurant indulgence is now a homemade meal on regular rotation.
-And it can be enjoyed two ways.
-Chilli Chicken dry, everyone’s favorite starter, easily becomes Chilli Chicken Gravy by increasing the sauce ingredients and serving over Hakka noodles or fried rice for a lively and fun dinner!
+In this recipe, we achieve the same crispy saucy deliciousness using healthier cooking techniques making it a favorite homemade meal on regular rotation.
+The best part is that it can be enjoyed in two ways - Chilli Chicken dry, everyone’s favorite starter, Or Chilli Chicken Gravy which can be made by increasing the sauce ingredients and serving over Hakka noodles or fried rice for a fun dinner!

 Why is Chili Chicken so good?
 This dish beautifully represents the appeal of Indo/Chinese cooking with its big bold flavors and blend of ingredients from different cultures.
 Ginger, garlic, and spicy chilies from India mixed with soy and vinegar from China create a uniquely delicious flavor profile.
 Indo-Chinese cooking was born in Kolkata and remains incredibly popular to this day.